We collaborate with artists and activists to create live performance alongside campaigns for justice.

 SHYBAIRN comes from the geordie phrase “shy bairns get nowt,” which means ‘shy kids get nothing’ or ‘if you don’t ask you don’t get.’
 We are a collective of shy bairns, speaking up when no-one else will.

-Based in East London and Reading, Becky is a freelance producer, theatre-maker and facilitator.
+Based in Dorking, Becky is a freelance producer, theatre-maker and facilitator.
 Her practice is rooted in experimentation, is often socially engaged, crosses forms and is structurally daring.
 Becky has experience working on projects that explore marginalised identities, are inherently political and engage communities and young people in truly participatory ways.
 Becky is motivated by collaboration, the creative dynamic of a team and working for the work.

-We work with lots of other wonderful collaborators including but not limited to: Marielena Sitaropoulou, Movement Director; Hannah Clifford, Performer; and Rebecca Charlton, Performer.
+We work with lots of other wonderful collaborators including but not limited to: Marilena Sitaropoulou, Movement Director; Hannah Clifford, Performer; Rebecca Charlton, Performer; Nicole Acquah, Writer & Dramaturg; Lekhani Chirwa, Performer; Daneka Etchells, Performer.

 To have fun